 Lower Body Workout for Surfers

 Strength training has been misinterpreted for the surf community for far too long.
-Squats, deadlifts, and kettlebell swings absolutely have their place right alongside more “dynamic” movement like F.R.C. protocols, ginastica natural, animal flow, or whatever other new hip fitness movement is taking social media by storm.
+Squats, deadlifts, and kettlebell swings absolutely have their place right alongside more “dynamic” movement like F.R.C. protocols, gymnastics natural, animal flow, or whatever another new hip fitness movement is taking social media by storm.

 *If you don’t know what those names or acronyms mean, don’t sweat it in the least.